Thaiboy Digital: Personal life

 Bunleang grew up with his maternal grandmother and step-grandfather in Khon Kaen.
-His mother, Aphantri is half black, which caused bullying at school in Thailand.
-When Bunleang was 5, his mother got a job as a chef within the Swiss embassy in Bangkok and brought him with her.
-Bunleang got married on 7 January 2020 and his first child, a daughter, was born on 9 February 2020.
-His second daughter was born on 1 May 2024.
+His mother, Aphantri, is half black, which caused bullying at school in Thailand.
+When Bunleang was five years old, his mother got a job as a chef at the Swiss embassy in Bangkok and brought him with her.

+Bunleang got married on January 7, 2020 and his first child, a daughter, was born on February 9, 2020.
+His second daughter was born on May 1, 2024.